olin/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Specialized Representatives.

-There will be five Specialized Representatives who will represent the entire Student Body and meet directly with members of the President’s Cabinet of the College.
-Each Specialized Representative will:
+There are five Specialized Representatives who will represent the entire Student Body and meet directly with members of the President’s Cabinet of the College.
+Each Specialized Representative:

-1. become familiar with the operations and policies of their relevant Administrative Department(s),
+1. becomes familiar with the operations and policies of their relevant Administrative Department(s),
-2. assist their relevant Administrative Department(s) in gathering student opinions on issues important to the Administration,
+2. assists their relevant Administrative Department(s) in gathering student opinions on issues important to the Administration,
-3. bring concerns of the Student Body to the attention of the Administration,
+3. brings concerns of the Student Body to the attention of the Administration,
-4. bring concerns of the Administration to the attention of the Student Government,
+4. brings concerns of the Administration to the attention of the Student Government,
-5. make an effort to develop lasting solutions to issues of concern to the Student Body and the Administration, and
+5. makes an effort to develop lasting solutions to issues of concern to the Student Body and the Administration, and
-6. use their combined knowledge of the Student Body and their relevant Administrative Department(s) to prevent issues before they arise.
+6. uses their combined knowledge of the Student Body and their relevant Administrative Department(s) to prevent issues before they arise.

-The Student Body will elect the following five Specialized Representatives:
+The Student Body elects the following five Specialized Representatives:

-**Representative to Operations.** The Representative to Operations will liaise with the College’s Vice President for Operations and Chief Information Officer and will keep themselves informed of any actions or initiatives related to student dining, facilities, or information technology at the College.
-Additionally, the Representative will solicit volunteers for operational committees and, after the completion of the committee appointment process, notify volunteers of whether or not they have been appointed.
-The Representative will keep an open dialog with each operational committee appointee in order to stay informed of the activities of each committee, and invite each appointee to at least one Council meeting per semester.
-The Representative will keep a list of operational committees and make that list available to the Student Body.
+**Representative to Operations.** The Representative to Operations liaises with the College’s Vice President for Operations and Chief Information Officer and keeps themselves informed of any actions or initiatives related to student dining, facilities, or information technology at the College.
+Additionally, the Representative solicits volunteers for operational committees and, after the completion of the committee appointment process, notifies volunteers of whether or not they have been appointed.
+The Representative keeps an open dialog with each operational committee appointee in order to stay informed of the activities of each committee and invites each appointee to at least one Council meeting per semester.
+The Representative keeps a list of operational committees and makes that list available to the Student Body.

-**Representative to Marketing and Communications and Development, Family, and Alumni Relations.** The Representative to Marketing and Communications, and Development, Family, and Alumni Relations will liaise with the College’s Chief Marketing Officer and Vice President of Development, Family, and Alumni Relations and will keep themselves informed of any actions or initiatives happening in their relevant departments.
+**Representative to Marketing and Communications and Development, Family, and Alumni Relations.** The Representative to Marketing and Communications, and Development, Family, and Alumni Relations liaises with the College’s Chief Marketing Officer and Vice President of Development, Family, and Alumni Relations and keeps themselves informed of any actions or initiatives happening in their relevant departments.

-**Representative to Admissions and the Office of Student Affairs and Resources.** The Representative to Admissions and the Office of Student Affairs and Resources will liaise with the Dean of Student Life and the Dean of Admissions and will keep themselves informed of any actions or initiatives happening in their relevant departments.
+**Representative to Admissions and the Office of Student Affairs and Resources.** The Representative to Admissions and the Office of Student Affairs and Resources liaises with the Dean of Student Life and the Dean of Admissions and keeps themselves informed of any actions or initiatives happening in their relevant departments.

-**Representative for Curriculum and Faculty.** The Representative for Curriculum and Faculty will liaise with the Associate Dean of Curriculum, the Associate Dean for Faculty Affairs and Development, and the Provost and Dean of Faculty and will keep themselves informed of any actions or initiatives related to curriculum and faculty.
-Additionally, the Representative will solicit volunteers for faculty committees and, after the completion of the committee appointment process, notify volunteers of whether or not they have been appointed.
-The Representative will keep an open dialog with each faculty committee appointee in order to stay informed of the activities of each committee and invite each appointee to at least one Council meeting per semester.
-The Representative will keep a list of operational committees and make that list available to the Student Body.
+**Representative for Curriculum and Faculty.** The Representative for Curriculum and Faculty liaises with the Associate Dean of Curriculum, the Associate Dean for Faculty Affairs and Development, and the Provost and Dean of Faculty and keeps themselves informed of any actions or initiatives related to curriculum and faculty.
+Additionally, the Representative solicits volunteers for faculty committees and, after the completion of the committee appointment process, notifies volunteers of whether or not they have been appointed.
+The Representative keeps an open dialog with each faculty committee appointee in order to stay informed of the activities of each committee and invites each appointee to at least one Council meeting per semester.
+The Representative keeps a list of operational committees and makes that list available to the Student Body.

-**Representative for Intercollegiate Affairs.** The Representative for Intercollegiate Affairs will liaise with the Director of the Collaboratory and the Administrative Assistant to the Babson/Olin/Wellesley Three College Collaboration and serve as the Student Body’s Ambassador to Babson/Olin/Wellesley Three College Collaboration and will keep themselves informed of any actions or initiatives related to these groups.
-The Representative will serve as Olin’s Ambassador to the Babson/Olin/Wellesley Student Council which advises the administrators of the Collaboration on issues of interest to the students of the three colleges.
-The Representative will keep the student body informed as to what relations the College is developing with other institutions and how students can be involved in these relations.
+**Representative for Intercollegiate Affairs.** The Representative for Intercollegiate Affairs liaises with the Director of the Collaboratory and the Administrative Assistant to the Babson/Olin/Wellesley Three College Collaboration and serves as the Student Body’s Ambassador to Babson/Olin/Wellesley Three College Collaboration and keeps themselves informed of any actions or initiatives related to these groups.
+The Representative serves as Olin’s Ambassador to the Babson/Olin/Wellesley Student Council which advises the administrators of the Collaboration on issues of interest to the students of the three colleges.
+The Representative keeps the student body informed as to what relations the College is developing with other institutions and how students can be involved in these relations.

 As the definition, function, and communication pathways of the Specialized